-On behalf of my brothers and members of the Board of Directors, I would like to welcome you to the AGM for the financial year ended 31/12/2021.
+On behalf of my brothers and members of the Board of Directors, I would like to welcome you to the AGM for the financial year ended 31/12/2022.

-Ind like to start our meeting with thanks and gratitude to the shareholders for their support and continuous trust and belief in our ability as a team committed to the aspirations and put them into reality.
-The year 2021 was a pivotal year in the performance of the company through several elements, the most important of which was dealing with the Covid-19 pandemic effect on ADPS and its subsidiaries level.
-We cannot ignore the continues negative effect of this pandemic is both national and global level.
-However, ADPS and its subsidiaries have managed to minimize as much as possible the negative effects on subsidiaries profitability.
-The company has been able to reap the benefits by its implementation of its strategy, which is based on the principle of conservation and measurement of risks, optimizing the existing resources, and increasing the level of cooperation between subsidiaries on the level of operations in order to achieve maximum growth over the financial year 2021.
+I'd like to start our meeting with thanks and gratitude to the shareholders for their support and continuous trust and belief in our ability as a team committed to our aspirations and putting them into reality.
+The year 2022 was a pivotal year in the performance of the company through several elements, the most important of which is the subsidiaries in terms of profitability and by our team efforts we manage to minimize Covid-19 pandemic and its effect last year on ADPS and its subsidiaries level.
+Also, an increase in ECL provision to avoid any obstacles.
+The company has been able to reap the benefits by its implementation of its strategy, which is based on the principle of conservation and measurement of risks, optimizing the existing resources, and increasing the level of mutual cooperation between subsidiaries on the level of operations in order to achieve maximum growth over the financial year 2022.

-Highlights 2021:
+Highlights 2022:

-- 1. Net operating profit before ECL-KD 137,243 and Net loss after provision-(KD 963,443). - 2.
-Reduction of loans by KD 3.17 M. - 3.
-Reduction in contingent liabilities (LC'S AND LG'S) of KD 1.66 M. - 4.
-Booked ECL KD 1,101 K (Mainly O&G), Inventory provision of KD 107K Impairment of Goodwill KD 149K.
+- 1. Net profit before ECL- Provision KD 923,716 and Net loss after ECL-provision (KD 1,057,574). - 2.
+Reduction in contingent liabilities (LC'S AND LG'S) of KD 3.12Mn. - 3.
+Booked ECL KD 1,981 K (Mainly O&G), Inventory provision of KD 47 K Impairment of Goodwill KD 156 K.